thingsboard/thingsboard.github.io/docs/samples/esp8266/gpio.md

 ![image](/images/samples/esp8266/temperature/credentials.png)

-Click "Copy Device ID" in device details to copy your device id to clipboard.
+Click "Copy Device ID" in device details to copy your device id to the clipboard.
 Paste your device id to some place, this value will be used in further steps.

 ### Provision your dashboard